Cold Sore Recovery Timeline: Four Cases on the Labisan Lip Balm and Graviola Protocol (Day 0 to 120 Hours)

 Why are cold sores not fully cleared at 48 hours in the photos?

-Because that is what an honest 48 hour mark looks like in a real HSV outbreak under active treatment.
-The protocol does not eliminate the lesion overnight.
-What it does is consolidate the active vesicle phase into a tight scab faster, reduce surrounding redness, and stop new vesicles from forming.
-The scab itself sheds over the next two to three days, leaving the residual mark visible in the day-five images.
-Marketing imagery that shows a "fully cleared" lesion at 48 hours is unrealistic and is one of the reasons most over-the-counter cold sore brands cannot reliably back up their claims with documented timelines.
+Because that is what an honest 48-hour mark looks like in a real HSV outbreak under active treatment.
+The protocol consolidates the active vesicle phase into a tight scab faster, reduces redness, and stops new vesicles from forming.
+The scab sheds over the next 2 to 3 days, leaving the residual mark visible in the day-5 images.
+Marketing imagery showing a "fully cleared" lesion at 48 hours is unrealistic.

 Is this HSV-1 or HSV-2 in the case studies?

-Case 1 (lips) and Case 4 (cheek peri-oral) are most likely HSV-1, the strain associated with the majority of oral and peri-oral cold sores.
-Case 2 (upper back) and Case 3 (inner thigh) are anatomical sites more commonly associated with HSV-2, although either strain can produce dermal vesicle clusters at any site.
-Strain identification was not laboratory-confirmed in these cases, which is consistent with how most real outbreaks are managed in the field.
+Case 1 (lips) and Case 4 (cheek peri-oral) are most likely HSV-1.
+Case 2 (upper back) and Case 3 (inner thigh) are anatomical sites more commonly associated with HSV-2.
+Strain identification was not laboratory-confirmed.
 The protocol works on either strain because the antiviral mechanism is not strain-specific.

 Can I use the lip balm on body and limb lesions like the case studies?